katiestar99/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

 Helper functions
 ================

-Along with the connection functions in Ansible ec2.py module_utils, there are some other useful functions detailed below.
+Along with the connection functions in Assible ec2.py module_utils, there are some other useful functions detailed below.

 camel_dict_to_snake_dict
 ------------------------

 boto3 returns results in a dict.
 The keys of the dict are in CamelCase format.
-In keeping with Ansible format, this function will convert the keys to snake_case.
+In keeping with Assible format, this function will convert the keys to snake_case.

 ``camel_dict_to_snake_dict`` takes an optional parameter called ``ignore_list`` which is a list of keys not to convert (this is usually useful for the ``tags`` dict, whose child keys should remain with